 Orr’s is located right on Bowes St. as soon as you come into town, so you can’t miss it!
 If you are not in the mood for cooking, the store also sells sausages out front to take out already hot.

 Looking for something a bit fancier on your weekend away?
 Then I would recommend La Bella Cucina.

-Operated by a second and third generation chef, La Bella Cucina is conveniently located on James St., a short walk from the Island Queen Pier.
+Operated by a second generation and Inter-Provincial Sealed Chef, La Bella Cucina is conveniently located on James St., a short walk from the Island Queen Pier.